Evander Holyfield: Holyfield vs. Lewis

 By 1999, the public was clamoring for a unification bout versus the WBC World Champion, Lennox Lewis of the United Kingdom.
 That bout happened in March of that year.
 The bout was declared a controversial draw after twelve rounds, where it appeared to most that Lewis dominated the fight.
 Holyfield claimed his performance was hindered by stomach and leg cramps.
 Holyfield and Lewis were ordered by the three leading organizations of which they were champions to have an immediate rematch.

 Holyfield vs. Lewis II

-The second time around, in November of that year, Lewis became the Undisputed Champion by beating Holyfield via unanimous decision by three American judges.
+The second time around in November of that year, Lewis became the Undisputed Champion by beating Holyfield by a unanimous decision which, while less controversial than the result of their first bout, was also disputed amongst media and observers.
 "I haven't felt this good after a fight since I was a cruiserweight," Holyfield said; "It makes me think I should have fought a little harder against Lennox.
 Maybe I'd be sore and sick, but I'd have the victory."